 The Lord is my shepherd; I shall not want.

-He restoreth my soul; He guideth me in straight paths for His name’s sake.
+God guides me in straight paths for God’s name’s sake.

-Thou preparest a table before me in the presence of mine enemies; Thou hast anointed my head with oil; my cup runneth over.
+You prepare a table before me in the presence of mine enemies;

 Adonoy ro-i, lo echsar.
 Bin-ot desheh yarbitzayni,